qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/legend.rst

   d
   {'ne_10m_populated_places_82a2e342_f2a0_4496_b5bc_fdd5a2bea4d8': <qgis._core.QgsVectorLayer object at 0x7f1e98c438b8>, 'countries_d0c46c9f_2bd6_4745_9bbd_5bf265500431': <qgis._core.QgsVectorLayer object at 0x7f1e98c43828>, 'regions_77909407_0815_4c37_96e3_19e9f2aa2657': <qgis._core.QgsVectorLayer object at 0x7f1e98c43678>}

-the dictionary ``keys`` are the unique layer id while the ``values`` are the related objects.
+The dictionary ``keys`` are the unique layer ids while the ``values`` are the related objects.

-It is now straightforward to obtain any other information of the layers:
+It is now straightforward to obtain any other information about the layers:

 .. code-block:: python